Yi-Xia-2010/CRAVE/README.md

 python run_all.py
 ```

 Runs Steps 1–4 (world setting → outline → topology → text scripts) for multiple cases in sequence.
-Theme, genre, and the set of Curve IDs to run are configured by editing the constants at the top of the script:
+Theme, genre, and the set of Curve IDs to run are configured by editing the constants at the top of the script.

 ---